SphinxDB/Sphinx-Exploration/exploration/zkPass.md

 # How much is it related with Sphinx?

 At Protocol Layer Sphinx and ZkPass uses TLS and ZKP in common.
-ZkPass uses a reconstructed version of TLS called 3P-TLS
+ZkPass uses a reconstructed version of TLS called 3P-TLS.
+ZkPass uses interactive ZK's

 ## Resources